 Carefully check the reflector pans, drip bowls, and coils for packaging material.
-Remove all packaging material before using the cooktop.on the cooking zone will improve efficiency.
+Remove all packaging material before using the cooktop.

 Protective Liners - Do not use aluminum foil to line surface drip bowls.
 Improper use of these liners may result in a risk of electric shock or fire.